Published on 06/06/17 in In travel

 “Try to replace the grey arches with coloured marbles,” he told me.

-‘Serves you right’ I said to myself when I went, because what I imagined was so outside the nature of the city that it was ridiculous.
+‘Serves you right’ I said to myself when I went because what I imagined was so outside the nature of the city that it was ridiculous.

 Florence is the only city in Italy that doesn’t care to please your eye.
-Whatever buildings aren’t whitewashed allow the stone to be seen, but stone on its own is colourless.
-And for the walls to be even more austere, there is a ton of heavy metal nailed onto it.
+Whatever buildings aren’t whitewashed allow the stone to be seen, but the stone on its own is colourless.
+And for the walls to be even more austere, there is a ton of heavy metal nailed to it.
 These are the rings that were once used to tie up horses or insert torches for lighting the roads during the Renaissance.
 I would have been able to observe all this if my own eyes weren’t constantly set on the shop windows which, with the advent of Christmas, I found far more interesting than anything else.